AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 >
 > Short explanation of what has happened.
 >
-> Call of `self.myService.person(identifier: identifier)` provides `Future<Person>`
+> Call of `self.myService.person(identifier: identifier)` provides `Future<Person>`.
-> With line `.onComplete(executor: .main) {` we specified reaction on completion of the future.
+> With line `.onComplete(executor: .main) {` we've specified reaction on completion of the future.
-> `executor: main` means specified closure will be executed on the main executor aka main queue.
+> `executor: main` means that specified closure will be executed on the main executor aka main queue.
 > This closure has a single argument `Fallible<Person?>`. `Fallible<T>` is almost like an `Optional<T>` from standard library,
 > except it has case `.failure(Error)` instead of `.none`
-> So by switching between two available cases we are either presenting a person or presenting an error.
+> So by switching between two available cases we are either presenting a person (`Person`) or presenting an error.
 >

 **Pros**